 Hospitals, medical clinics, and medical professionals are held to a certain medical standard of care when it comes to treating patients.
 When they breach that standard of care and a patient is injured as a result, a medical malpractice claim may be appropriate.

-If you or a loved one has been injured due to negligent medical care, contact a Lexington medical malpractice attorney at Gary C. Johnson, P.S.C., to schedule an initial consultation.
+If you or a loved one have been injured due to the negligent actions of medical workers, contact a Lexington medical malpractice attorney at the law firm of Gary C. Johnson, P.S.C., to schedule a free initial consultation.
 We know that medical malpractice is sometimes hard to recognize, but our attorneys can help.
-Our medical malpractice team will review your claim, medical records, and injuries and go over the strengths and weaknesses of your case and recovery options.
+Our legal team will review your claim, medical records, and injuries and go over the strengths and weaknesses of your case and recovery options.

-Kentucky laws are favorable to medical malpractice victims because, unlike many other states, medical malpractice compensation is not generally capped or limited.
-Patients are entitled to seek compensation for all of their injuries and damages such as medical expenses, pain and suffering, and lost wages.
+Kentucky laws are favorable toward medical malpractice lawsuits because, unlike many other states, medical malpractice compensation is not generally capped or limited.
+Patients are entitled to seek fair compensation for all of their catastrophic injuries and economic damages such as medical expenses, pain and suffering, reduced earning capacity damages, mental anguish, and lost wages.

 In cases of fatal injuries, close family members may pursue wrongful death claims against medical experts and facilities.
 Punitive damages may also be available when the defendant’s conduct is found to be grossly negligent or willful.
 Insurance companies will try to give you a low settlement offer for their client’s medical mistakes – we will not let that happen.